ChristopherJD/lsm9ds1/README.md

 ## Building

+There are 2 options when building the LSM9DS1 Library.

+* Build for release
+    When building for release you will build the source code, doxygen documentation, CUnit tests, and package for the RPM format.
+* Build for debug
+    When building for debug purposes you will build the source code with debugging symbols and additional print statements as well as the CUnit tests.

 1. You MUST have the SDK sourced to create a cross-compiled build for the raspberrypi system.
 (If you don't intend to build for this system you can skip this step.)

     ```bash
     source /opt/poky/2.6.2/environment-setup-cortexa7t2hf-neon-vfpv4-poky-linux-gnueabi
     ```

 1. Use the build shell script.
 This will use cmake and make to build for your system.

     If building for release.

     ```bash
     ./build.sh release
     ```

-If building for debugging.
+    If building for debugging purposes.

     ```bash
     ./build.sh debug